terraform-google-modules/terraform-google-kubernetes-engine/README.md

   - Performs a `terraform apply -auto-approve`
 - Perform `kitchen validate` command
   - Performs inspec tests.
-    - Inspec tests shell out to gcloud to validate expected resources in GCP.
+    - Shell out to `gcloud` to validate expected resources in GCP.
+    - Shell out to `kubectl` to validate expected resource in Kubernetes.
+    - Shell out to `terraform` to validate outputs.
 - Permos `kitchen destroy` command
   - Performs a `terraform destroy -force`